ToFeWe/Bagging-Regression-Trees/src/documentation/analysis.rst

 ================
 Documentation of the code in *src.analysis.main_simulation*.
 All modules listed below use the ``MonteCarloSimulation`` Class in *src.analysis.montecarlosimulation*.
-We define the simulation setup and the data generating process as a class instance.
+I define the simulation setup and the data generating process as a class instance.
-Using the functions of the class, we then analysis changes in the bagging parameters for an else constant simulation set up.
+Using the functions of the class, I then analysis changes in the bagging parameters for an else constant simulation set up.
-For more details regarding the general simulation set-up see :ref:`model_code`
+For more details regarding the general simulation set-up see :ref:`model_code`.

 The Case of Subagging
 *********************